 - The NHIAA Field Hockey Committee highly recommends that all defenders in penalty corners wear approved face masks as allowed by the NFHS Field Hockey Rules. - Be sure to bring an additional set of goalie pads with you to any "away" games.
 If a goalkeeper is yellow carded and a substitution is necessary, another set of pads should be available.
 Presently, there is no procedure to award an official time out to allow goalkeepers to change pads. - Field of Play: Field Hockey playing facilities must meet the National Federation regulations.
 A regulation size field is 100 yards long by 60 yards wide.
 When space limitations mandate a smaller field, 90 yards long by 50 yards wide may be used.
-Schools are urged to be certain that the playing surfaces meet safety requirements to insure proper playing conditions. - NFHS Guidelines for Management of Concussions: The NHIAA mandates the following of the NFHS guidelines for management of Concussions.
+Schools are urged to be certain that the playing surfaces meet safety requirements to ensure proper playing conditions.

-Concussions: Any athlete who exhibits signs, symptoms, or behaviors consistent with a concussion (such as loss of consciousness, headache, dizziness, confusion, or balance problems) shall be immediately removed from the contest and shall not return to play until cleared by an appropriate health care professional.
+• NFHS Guidelines for Management of Concussions:

-Please visit www.nhiaa.org; "What's New" to view the NFHS Guidelines for Management of Concussions and the New Hampshire SB402 and its language as written.
+The NHIAA mandates the following of the NFHS guidelines for management of Concussions.
+Concussions: Any athlete who exhibits signs, symptoms, or behaviors consistent with a concussion shall be immediately removed from the contest and shall not return to play until cleared by an appropriate health care professional.
+For additional information and potential symptoms, please be sure to visit By-Law Article III; Sports Medicine: Sect.
+13: Concussions and the New Hampshire SB402 and its language as written.